 See Related: Endangered Species in West Virginia

 Females first become pregnant at three years of age and carry their babies with them to the feeding grounds for several weeks until the young bats become too large and heavy to carry.

 They only known roost of this species is an enormous vertically positioned cave located near a 2,400-meter escarpment.
 Its surroundings are thick with mossy montane firs and pines.

 Lifespan of a Fruit Bat

 The bulmer’s fruit bat lives approximately 15-18 years in the wild, but can live much longer in captivity.

 See Related: Three-Letter Animals

 Bulmer’s fruit bat is found only in New Guinea.
-These bats live in mountainous terrain, and in fact, are known to live only in one huge cave in an escarpment that stands 2.4 kilometers above sea level.
-Other colonies might exist somewhere in the rugged interior, however.
+These bats live in mountainous terrain, and in fact, are known to live only in one cave, known locally as Luplupwintem in the western Hindenburg range of Papua New Guinea.